SHARE

 How to Peel Hazelnuts

-Peeling hazelnuts is really easy!
+Peeling hazelnuts to make this milk chocolate hazelnut gelato is really easy!
 The key is to roast them first.

 To roast and peel hazelnuts, spread them over a baking sheet and bake at 350°F (170°C) for 15 minutes, giving the tray a good shake every five minutes.
 When the skin of the hazelnuts is shiny and crackled, remove them from the oven and transfer them to a clean dish towel.
 Close the towel up into a bundle and rub the hazelnuts against one another vigorously to remove the skin.
 Open the towel and pick up the peeled hazelnuts.
 Some bits of skin will remain and that’s ok, simply make sure to discard all the loose papery bits.
 Keep the roasted hazelnuts in an airtight container in the fridge until ready to use.